 1. Business Refund fraud

-As the name suggests, this scam is centered around a fake refund.
+As the name suggests, this scam is centred around a fake refund.

-Refund policies that don’t have any fraud checks can lead to losses for the business if the cybercriminal aims to takes advantage.
+Refund policies that don’t have any fraud checks can lead to losses for the business if the cybercriminal aims to take advantage.

 Refund fraud will generally involve the non-return of goods or software subscriptions, even sending back different items than the ones that were originally purchased.
 This can create a grey area for merchants since customers who make genuine requests for refunds may:

 - Have no time to send back the item resulting in non-delivery